© -Steven Cerra, copyright protected; all rights reserved.

 You gotta pay attention; you gotta concentrate and you gotta do your best, otherwise it’s a train wreck.

 Any nobody kept the Stan Kenton Express on the tracks better than Shelly Manne.

-Over its almost 40 years of existence, Stan Kenton’s Orchestra has many fine drummers including a stint by Mel Lewis, but had it not been for Shelly going on the Kenton Band when he did and doing what he did to make that unwieldy orchestra a cohesive and coherent musical aggregation, the band might not have been around for forty years.
+Over its almost 40 years of existence, Stan Kenton’s Orchestra has many fine drummers including stints by Stan Levey and Mel Lewis, but had it not been for Shelly going on the Kenton Band when he did and doing what he did to make that unwieldy orchestra a cohesive and coherent musical aggregation, the band might not have been around for forty years.

 Stan Kenton was the first one to admit Shelly importance to both the lonevity of his band and the intrinsic qualities he gave to the drum chair in his music.